 Situated on the confluence of Shivnath and Maniari River, the beauty and natural aura of this village is such that you will remain completely awestruck while absorbing everything around you.
 Apart from that, the experience which you get while interacting with the locals is simply fascinating.

-Devrani- Jethani Mandir- Built somewhere in the 5th century, both these temples lie in very close proximity of few meters to each other.
-The temples have been dedicated to the wives of the Royal Brothers and henceforth are known as the Devrani- Jethani temples.
-Even though the larger one-Jethani temple is almost ruined now but one can still get a glance of the Elephant sculptures on the remains of the pillars here.
-The smaller temple which is the Devrani temple still depicts the explicit kind of art forms like dancing men, lotus rosettes and a few other deities.
+Devrani- Jethani Mandir.
+Built somewhere in the 5th century, both these temples lie in very close proximity of few meters to each other.
+The temples have been dedicated to the wives of the Royal Brothers and henceforth are known as the Devrani-Jethani temples.
+Even though the larger one - Jethani temple is almost ruined now but one can still get a glance of the Elephant sculptures on the remains of the pillars here.
+The smaller temple, which is the Devrani temple, still depicts the explicit kind of art forms like dancing men, lotus rosettes, and a few other deities.
 The entrance of the temple has been decorated with beautiful Chandrashila.
 When you enter the monument, you will come across the famous Garbh Griha, Ardha Mandapa, and an Antraal.

-Rudra Shiva Statue- 1987-88 was the year when ASI found this statue.
+Rudra Shiva Statue.
+1987-88 was the year when ASI found this statue.
 This gigantic sculpture is measured at about 7 feet in height and around 5 metric tonnes in weight.
 The fascinating feature about this enormous idol is that most of its parts depict different animals along with human and lion heads constituting its body that is further decorated with snake motifs.

 People in Chattisgarh take a very good interest in literature, food, and clothing.
 People here don modern outfits.
-However, apart from that, the women here wear the traditional Kachhora sarees which are generally made of cotton, silk, and linen.
+However, apart from that, the women here also wear the traditional Kachhora sarees which are generally made of cotton, silk, and linen.
 On the other hand, the men carry Koundhi which is more or less like a neckpiece made out of beads.
 The men here also wear Kadhah which is like a bangle and is typically meant for a festive occasion.
-Now, moving to food, some of the dishes which people enjoy a lot here are Aamat, Chila, Bhajia, and Faraa, etc.
+Now moving on to food, some of the dishes which people enjoy a lot here are Aamat, Chila, Bhajia, and Faraa, etc.